 This savory and healthy Sweet Potato Breakfast Hash with Bacon and Avocado is elegant enough to serve at brunch, and easy enough to whip up for a great weekend breakfast treat.JUMP TO RECIPE

 What’s now as much a staple in my home as the classic bacon and eggs, this Sweet Potato and egg Breakfast Hash was inspired by a delicious side dish I had at local eatery Be Well Bakery & Café one day for lunch with a friend.
 I’d had sweet potato hashes/sides before, but this hash was different.
 It was so full of flavor I just had to try and recreate it at home.

 The original dish was a super flavorful side, but I wanted to transform my hash into something more hearty that felt like a real meal.
 I added in bacon, avocado, scallion, garlic and feta cheese for substance and a boost in flavor.

-So one weekend, with my great healthy-hearty breakfast idea and my go-to food critic boyfriend waiting in the wings, I got to work.
+So one weekend, with my great healthy-hearty breakfast idea , I got to work.
 I brought in the unsung workhorse of the kitchen, the trusty microwave to help out as well, cutting down the daunting time spent over the stove waiting for raw potatoes to cook (one of my least favorite activities).
 A quick trip through the microwave in a bowl of water while I prepped the other ingredients, and the potatoes are already halfway done, making it that much easier to get this breakfast on the table.

 Once I added the helped-along potatoes to the already well underway mix of bacon-y goodness, it was just a short while until I was topping the bowls of golden-colored goodness with crispy bacon, creamy avocado, tangy scallion and salty feta cheese.